tedneward/Worldspine-DnD5e/Magic/Wild.md

 17 - You grow a long beard made of feathers that remains until you sneeze, at which point the feathers explode out from your face.
 18 - Your body (none of your clothing or gear) teleports 10 feet in a random direction.
 19 - You cast grease centered on yourself.
-20 - You cast Tasha’s hideous laughter on the nearest creature to you.
+20 - You cast Tasha's hideous laughter on the nearest creature to you.
 If there is no other creature within range, you target yourself.
 21 - Creatures have disadvantage on saving throws against the next spell you cast in the next minute that involves a saving throw.
 22 - A deck of many things appears hovering in front of you expectantly, only visible and touchable by you.
 It disappears at the end of your next turn.
 23 - Your skin turns a vibrant shade of blue.
 A remove curse spell can end this effect.
 25 - An eye appears on your forehead for the next minute.
 During that time, you have advantage on Wisdom (Perception) checks that rely on sight.
-26 - You gain a random form of short-term madness (see the Dungeon Master’s Guide).
+26 - You gain a random form of short-term madness (see the Dungeon Master's Guide).
 27 - For the next minute, all your spells with a casting time of 1 action have a casting time of 1 bonus action.
 28 - You break your attunement with 1d3 of your magic items to which you are attuned.
 29 - You teleport up to 60 feet to an unoccupied space of your choice that you can see.